tardisgo/tardisgo/README.md

 ## Future plans:

-The focus of short-term development is to get the Haxe implementation production ready, rather than targeting other languages yet.
-The planned next release of Haxe (3.2) will contain cross-platform implementation of JS [typed arrays](https://github.com/HaxeFoundation/haxe/issues/3073) which, with other improvements, will allow for much faster execution times by not using the Haxe "Dynamic" type to store values on the heap.
+The focus of short-term development is to get the Haxe implementation production ready.
+In particular, smooth interaction with external Haxe code is required to make the project useful for real work.

+In speed terms, the planned next release of Haxe (3.2) will contain cross-platform implementation of JS [typed arrays](https://github.com/HaxeFoundation/haxe/issues/3073) which, with other improvements, will allow for much faster execution times by not using the Haxe "Dynamic" type to store values on the heap and pointers to them.

 Longer term development priorities:
 - For all Go standard libraries, report testing and implementation status